DougBurke/chandraobs/notes/display.md

  - The "per object" page - e.g. /search/name?target=A1795
    should include a link to the SIMBAD page.

- - Can I use the matched name for an observation as the search label in the schedule view, so that it will group the same object together (at lease, once the search order is changed to by name)?
-It would likely require adding in extra DB queries in makeSchedule.

-   I can not think of an obvious way to group the rows visually, given that I already use color to indicate done/doing/todo.
-   It could also be distracting, since it is only useful when sorted by name.

  - can the SIMBAD links be made to switch between CfA and CDS, as I am finding the CfA version rather flaky at the moment?
 It could be something clever like: determine from